-Convertible car seats, on the other hand, are all-in-one seats have an average limit of around 50 pounds and they can be used as rear-facing for infants or front-facing as the baby grows past the rear-facing weight and height limits.
+Convertible car seats, on the other hand, are all-in-one seats that have an average limit of around 50 pounds and they can be used as rear-facing for infants or front-facing as the baby grows past the rear-facing weight and height limits.

 It is recommended that infants and toddlers use rear-facing car seats until they reach the age of two years (at least), or until they reach the weight and height specifications for their car seat.
-You can choose to buy either an infant seat that is only rear-facing or you can opt for a convertible car seat which can grow with the baby.
+You can choose to buy either an infant seat that is only rear-facing or you can opt for a convertible car seat that can grow with the baby.

 Advantages Of Using A Convertible Car Seat